 While monitoring JS8 on 40 meters I saw a QSO in progress that seemed to be going nicely, a long “rag chew” in the works.
-You can imagine my dismay as things went a bit down hill when one of the participants said the following:
+You can imagine my dismay as things went a bit down hill when one of the participants commented that those doing JS8 heartbeats rather than having active QSO’s should use other modes instead.
+This isn’t the first or last time we’ve heard such a sentiment, and rather than pick on the words of the person who said it, I want to take a moment to discuss the idea that if unless somebody is using JS8 for rag chews, they shouldn’t use it.
+So to that I say…

 I am mostly a heartbeat station due to limited time and simply not being the rag chewing type.
 I chimed in and replied that I’d be happy to just retune everything to 11 meters and be on my merry way.
+JS8 is neat that way- you can address another station without interrupting their QSO.
 Of course I was joking and said as much, but what motivated this person to say such a thing?

 I actually don’t know what his reasoning was.
-But the attitude that came out sounded like “You don’t use JS8 the way I do, therefore it is invalid.”
-Most sane people would object to that, and I think if he realized it sounded that way he’d retract it.
+I only saw part of the conversation, but the attitude that came out sounded like “You don’t use JS8 the way I do, therefore it is invalid.”
+Of course, most sane people would object to that, and I realize that I saw just once sentence in a longer discussion.
 Again- I don’t know.
 But the comment bears discussion.

 Diversity: The Beauty of JS8Call